nubank/ordnungsamt/README.md

 ## operation

-The rough flow is:
+The intented way to run `ordnungsamt` is via a build server where you can schedule `ordnungsamt` to be run over a set of GitHub hosted repositories.

- - your CI schedules `ordnungsamt` to be run on every repository.
+For a run of `ordnungsamt` over a repository:

- - for a run, the CI checks out `ordnungsamt`, the repository in question, and a repository of migrations.
+ - the CI should check out `ordnungsamt`, the repository in question, and a repository of migrations.
  - `ordnungsamt` closes any open GitHub pull requests that have the label `auto-refactor`
  - `ordnungsamt` iterates through the migrations:
    - checking the `.migrations.edn` file to see if the migration has already been applied to the local repository.